What Is RIDDOR? Reporting & Responsibilities

 Reporting allows the enforcing authorities, including the Health and Safety Executive (HSE) and local authorities, to monitor accident trends, identify how risks arise and investigate serious accidents.
 They can then target their work to provide specific guidance and advice about how to avoid work-related deaths, injuries and ill health.

-The legislation encourages people to follow health and safety procedures to help keep everyone safe while they’re at work.
+The legislation encourages organisations to follow health and safety procedures to help keep everyone safe while at work.
 A consistent health and safety record helps to protect the image and reputation of the company.